wang-jun-hao/tp/docs/team/wang-jun-hao.md

   * Justification: This is a fundamental feature of a medical records software as it allows doctors to store text notes following a consultation.
 By only allowing these commands when logged in and viewing a patient profile page, the commands themselves can be streamlined as certain information are automatically retrieved.
-  * Highlights: This enhancement required the implementation of many underlying classes, such as `Doctor` and `MedicalNoteList`, and established a connection between these classes and `Patient`.
+  * Highlights: This enhancement took significant effort and required the implementation of many underlying classes, such as `Doctor` and
+  `MedicalNoteList`, and established a connection between these classes and `Patient`.
 It required an in-depth design analysis to reduce coupling and avoid cyclic dependency.
 The autofilling feature required the implementation of `ModelContext` to retrieve these information.